Shared Components¶

 true |

-Render the dropdown into document.body so it escapes overflow:hidden ancestors |
+Render the dropdown into document.body so it escapes overflow:hidden ancestors.
+Extension bridges opt into this default; set false to keep the dropdown inline. |

 align |